KristianOellegaard/django-hvad/docs/public/installation.rst

 Installation
 ############

-project-nani can be installed like any Django application.
+django-nani can be installed like any Django application.
 Since the admin uses a custom template, you must put it into ``INSTALLED_APPS``.

 No offense, but if you don't know how to install a Django application, you